j84lee/j84lee.github.io/content/post/Identify_Customer_Segments/index.md

 categories:
     - Data Analysis
+    - Machine Learning
     - Python
-keywards: data analysis, python, pca, data cleaning, cleaning, encoding, one hot, scaling, dimensionality reduction, clustering, kmeans,k-means, segments, target, customer, population, data, sklearn, machine learning, machinelearning
+keywords: data analysis, python, pca, data cleaning, cleaning, encoding, one hot, scaling, dimensionality reduction, clustering, kmeans,k-means, segments, target, customer, population, data, sklearn, machine learning, machinelearning
 image: https://i.loli.net/2021/03/13/7dfc3OoaYZAnejX.jpg
 math: false
 hidden: false
 ---

 This is one of the Udacity Data Scientist Nanodegree Project.
-This project aims to identify segments of the population from the core customer base for a mail-order sales company in Germany.
+This project aims to use unsupervised learning techniques to identify segments of the population from the core customer base for a mail-order sales company in Germany.
 Therefore, these segments can then be used to direct marketing campaigns towards audiences with the highest expected rate of returns.

 The techniques I used in this project include: